 A mortgaged property is a security for the obligation performance and for the following:

-You can enter any kind of immovable properties into a mortgage.
-However, you can also mortgage the following duly registered movables:
+You can enter any kind of immovable properties.
+However, you can also use the following duly registered movables:

 A mortgage over land does not extend to buildings built upon such land by the mortgagor after the mortgage date.
 This is unless there is a special clause in the contract.
 However, in any case, the mortgagee can have such buildings sold with the land.
 Hence, he can exercise his preferential right only against the price obtained for the land.
 Mortgages over buildings built or constructed upon or under the land of another person does not extend to such land, and vice versa.